ech0devv/Saikou-Rooms/readme.md

 JSON Array with all users (username, profile picture link) in a room.

-argument0 = JSON Array with JSON Object data type, in the following format: (username, profile picture link)
+argument0 = JSON Array with JSON Array data type, in the following format: (username, profile picture link)

 Server will emit error if:
 - Client is not in room.